 On average, you'll need to use the device for about 15 minutes, 3 to 4 days a week to sustain a significant lowering of your blood pressure.
 Studies suggest that regular use of Resperate may provide an average systolic blood pressure reduction of about 4 mm Hg.

 Doing it on your own: There is no evidence that using Resperate is better than regularly practicing relaxed deep-breathing exercises on your own.
-I bought the device and tried it for a while, but came to the conclusion that my own "secret handshake" exercise works just as well.
+I bought the device and tried it for a while, but came to the conclusion that my own exercises work just as well.